shadtek/utahrenfaire/README.md

 Firebase App: https://utahrenfaire.firebaseio.com/

 **Data path from Firebase to the view:**
+*The example we will be using is getting the event date to appear on the home page.*
-- Get data from the Firebase endpoint in firebaseService.js
+- Get data from the Firebase endpoint in your service.
+In this projectwe are using firebaseService.js
 ```javascript
 this.getMainInfo = function() {
 	return $firebaseObject(new Firebase(firebaseUrl + 'mainInfo'));